-Our executive compensation program is largely driven by our Company's performance.
-Below are graphical representations depicting our stock price performance over 1-year, 3-year, 5-year and 10-year periods relative to the NASDAQ and Russell 1000 indices.
+Our executive compensation program is largely driven by our performance.
+Below are graphical representations depicting our stock price performance over 1-year, 3-year, 5-year and 10-year periods relative to the NASDAQ and Russell 1000 indices, and a peer group consisting of Autodesk, PTC, Cadence and Synopsys.